Can I Drive People to the Polls or Carpool?

 - Living too far from the polling place, in combination with any of the above factors

-While some public transportation systems across the country offer free rides to the polls on Election Day (Los Angeles, Houston, Tampa, and Dallas were some of the cities to offer this service in 2018), that only scratches the surface of the people unable to vote because they can't get there.
+While some public transportation systems across the country offer free rides to the polls on Election Day, that only scratches the surface of the people unable to vote because they can't get there.

 Is Carpooling to Vote Legal?

 It is legal for organizations to arrange carpools for voting.
-If you know people who are unable to get to the polls themselves, it is perfectly acceptable for you to offer to give them a ride to the polls.
-It is also legal for you to ask a friend for help getting to your local polling place if you need it.
+If you know people who cannot get to the polls or ballot dropbox themselves, you can offer to give them a ride to the polls.
+It is also legal to ask a friend for help getting to your local polling place or ballot drop box if needed.

-In fact, where public transportation is not an effective option, grassroots organizations have stepped in to fill the void, offering free rides to the polls.
-One of the biggest organizations is Carpool Vote, which helps people who need a ride connect with local volunteer drivers.
-Drive the Vote functions similarly, while also advertising that its volunteer drivers can take voters to work after casting a ballot.
+Moreover, where public transportation is not an option, grassroots organizations are filling the void, offering free rides to the polls.
+One of the most prominent organizations is Carpool Vote, which helps people who need a ride connect with local volunteer drivers.

-Additionally, ride-share services Uber and Lyft offered discounted and free rides to the polls for the 2018 midterm elections.
-It is likely they will offer the same services in future elections.
+Also, ride-share services Uber and Lyft offered discounted and free rides to the polls for the 2018 midterm elections.
+They will likely offer the same services in future elections.

-For residents of some states, getting to the polls may not pose as big of an obstacle.
-Colorado, Washington, and Oregon mail ballots to every eligible voter.
+For residents of some states, getting to the polls may not pose these obstacles — Colorado, Washington, and Oregon mail ballots to every eligible voter.

 Twenty-seven states and the District of Columbia allow no-excuse absentee voting.
-That means all you need to do is request an absentee ballot, which you can fill out and mail in without leaving your home.
+That means you only need to request an absentee ballot, which you can fill out and mail in without leaving your home.

-Of the remaining states, the following list physical disability as a condition for receiving an absentee ballot:
+Of the remaining states, the following list physical disability as a condition for getting an absentee ballot:

 - Alabama